Ritz-Carlton, Portland: Bellpine

 The hotel's flagship restaurant Bellpine is housed on the 20th floor.
 Named after the volcanic soil found in Oregon vineyards, Bellpine opened on October 31, 2023, serving New American and Pacific Northwest cuisine.
 The culinary team includes executive chef Pedro Almeida and chef Lauro Romero.
 According to Wine Spectator, the restaurant "blends Portuguese cuisine with the traditions of Japanese cooking".

 The restaurant has views of Mount Hood and an interior inspired by Oregon's nature.
 According to Gallivan, Bellpine's design "is evocative of the nearby dramatic Oregon coastline and sculpted as if by the tides of the sea with inspiration from the Haystack Rock formations and the flora and fauna of the tidepools".
 He also said the restaurant's logo "reflects the longitude/latitude degree mark with a tall B" to connote Bellpine's "impressive" elevation.
 The menu has included a "shrimp and grits" corn dog, Chinook salmon on an English muffin with cucumber relish, a New York-style strip steak, tagliatelle al pesto, roasted pumpkin bisque, an albacore tataki-style salad, and avocado toast with Dungeness crab.

+Jocelyn Chacón is the chef de cuisine.